St Vincent De Paul Society

 These are some of the tasks your Conference works towards.
 An important function of the Conference is the SPIRITUAL WELFARE of the members.
 We have a Spiritual Reading at each meeting followed by lively discussion.
 There is an annual Retreat, days of Recollection and a Festival Meeting where the sisters and brothers from all the various Conferences within the District meet to discuss matters of importance to the Society, and to “have a good old chat” with each other.
 The Conference meets fortnightly on Monday evenings in the Cenacle and usually lasts about an hour.

 We always welcome new members (must be 18 years and over).
-Should you be interested in becoming a member of our Conference, please contact the President of the St Anne’s SVP Conference Eddie Moran 0118 958 2069 or any other member.
+Should you be interested in becoming a member of our Conference, please contact the parish office or any other member.
 Please see our information board in the Narthex for more details.